epam/ketcher/ketcher-autotests/README.md

 ## Docker

 - Docker runs automatically in the pipeline after pushing changes to the repository.
-(It runs tests on the current version of frontend)
 - When you want to run tests in Docker on your computer, Docker should be run

-Its configuration allows you to work in 2 modes (you should choose one of them):

-1. Run only autotests
-2. Run ketcher-frontend and autotests.

 ### Prerequisites: